 Blog logo and tagline

 Next, add your blogs’ tagline.
-A tagline is about 5-10 words that’s supposed to grab your attention and lure you into wanting to know more.
+A tagline is about 5-10 words that are supposed to grab your attention and lure you into wanting to know more.
 If you don’t have a tagline yet, now is a great time to think of one.

 Name and contact information